Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 4. There's a Long Gap Between Signing and Completion

 If regulatory approvals, landlord consents, or financing conditions create a 3-6 month gap between signing and completion, completion accounts prevent the seller from bearing all the risk of business performance deterioration (or losing the upside of strong performance).
+Note that during a long gap, buyers may also invoke a Material Adverse Change (MAC) clause if the business deteriorates significantly before settlement.

 5. You're Selling to a Trade Buyer or Family Office